Retropaint/skelform_dev_docs/src/constructing_armature.md

 ## Inverse Kinematics

+### Process

 If the armature contains inverse kinematics, construction is done via 3 steps:

 1. Inheritance
 2. Inverse kinematics
 3. Inheritance (with rotations from 2nd step)

-### Reasoning:
+**Reasoning**:

 1. Inheritance is run once to put all bones in place.
-This is needed as inverse kinematics will require bones with their world properties.
+Inverse kinematics requires this to accurately calculate the final rotations that bones will take on.

 2. Inverse kinematics is run to calculate the new rotations that the affected bones will use.